EDUCATION

 -

 The safety of our cats is our top priority!
 It is important to educate ourselves on food, plants, and products that are poisonous, toxic, or otherwise harmful to our furry friends.
 We recommend keeping any plants, human food, or chemicals in a space that is inaccessible to household pets.
 Any highly toxic plants or flowers, such as lilies, should be kept out of the house entirely.
 Most mixed bouquets contain flowers that are toxic to felines.
 If you receive flowers as a gift, it is best to toss them immediately.
 Thank the sender for the sentiment, of course!
+We do not recommend smoking tobacco, marijuana, or any other substances around pets.

 Signs of poisoning in felines include: uncharacteristic sluggishness, lack of balance, drooling, heavy breathing, diarrhea, seizures, and sudden bouts of vomiting.
 If you suspect your pet is showing signs of poisoning, contact a veterinarian immediately.
 The ASPCA Animal Poison Control Center has a hotline available, but be aware that there may be a charge for the call.
 Their number is (888) 426-4435.